Free Ohio License Plate Search

 To transfer your license plate to another vehicle, both vehicles must be titled in your name or in the name of an immediate family member, such as a spouse, parent, or child.
 You must also have valid vehicle insurance for both vehicles.

-To complete the transfer, you will need to visit a deputy registrar license agency or a BMV office and provide the following documents:
+To complete the transfer, you will need to visit a deputy registrar license agency or a local BMV office and provide the following documents:

 - The title for the vehicle you are transferring the license plate from